Sheaves of modules on atomic sites and discrete representations of topological groups: Introduction

 \subsection{Motivation}

 Topos theory studies sheaves of sets over (small) categories equipped with Grothendieck topologies, significantly formalizing and generalizing sheaves on topological spaces.
 It connects many theories in very different languages and hence provides a common foundation for various mathematical areas such as first order logic, model theory, algebraic geometry, topology, functional analysis, and algebra \cite{Jo}.
 For the interest of the authors, topos theory also provides a powerful tool for studying representations of groups and categories.
-An important contribution along this approach is established by Artin, who proved a fundamental result relating discrete $G$-sets of topological groups $G$ and sheaves of sets over particular categories equipped with atomic topology; see \cite{Ar}, \cite[II.1.9]{Mi} or \cite[III.9, Theorems 1 and 2]{MM}.
-In particular, if we take $G$ to be infinite symmetric group over countably many elements, then the associated category is precisely the opposite category of the category $\FI$ of finite sets and injections, and the category of sheaves of sets over the opposite category of $\FI$ with atomic topology is the famous Schanuel topos in categorical logic.
+An important contribution along this approach is established by Artin, who proved a fundamental result relating discrete $G$-sets of topological groups $G$ and sheaves of sets over particular orbit categories equipped with \textit{atomic topology} (defined in Subsection \ref{atomic topology}); see \cite{Ar}, \cite[II.1.9]{Mi} or \cite[III.9, Theorems 1 and 2]{MM}.
+In particular, if we take $G$ to be infinite symmetric group over countably many elements, then the associated orbit category is precisely $\FI^{\op}$, the opposite category of the category of finite sets and injections, and the category of sheaves of sets over it with atomic topology is the famous \textit{Schanuel topos} in categorical logic.
 Thus the result of Artin connects quite a few areas, including topos theory, representation stability theory introduced by Church, Ellenberg and Farb in \cite{CEF}, and continuous actions of topological groups on sets.
 This strategy has also been used to study representations of finite groups in \cite{WX, XX}.
-Explicitly, given a finite group $G$, one may construct a few small categories $\mathscr{C}$ (for instances, orbit categories) and equip them with various Grothendieck topologies.
-It is found that sheaves of modules over these categories are closely related to representations of $G$, and the categories of sheaves correspond to various abelian subcategories of the representation category of $G$.
-Consequently, one may investigate representation theory of $G$ via considering sheaves over $\mathscr{C}$.
+Explicitly, given a finite group $G$, one may construct a few small categories $\mathscr{C}$ and equip them with various Grothendieck topologies.
+It is found that sheaves of modules over these categories are closely related to representations of $G$, and categories of sheaves correspond to various abelian subcategories of the representation category of $G$.
+Consequently, one may investigate representation theory of $G$ via considering sheaves of modules over $\mathscr{C}$.